jeffDevelops/imbue/README.md

 ## Contributing

-You'll want to use `yarn` as your package manager.
+If you'd like to contribute to the Imbue project, you'll want to use `yarn` as your package manager.
 The scripts to symlink the project locally all rely on yarn, and you cannot mix and match local symlinks between package managers.

 Fork the repo.